openenclave/openenclave/README.md

 Getting Started
 -------------

+Determine the type of your development system

+-1  There are three supported configurations.

 - Types of configurations
-  - Simulator
-  - SGX 1
+  - Simulation: supported by a pure software SGX emulator
+  - SGX 1: This is the orginal Intel SGX hardware platform
-  - SGX 1 with Flexible Launch Control
+  - SGX 1 with Flexible Launch Control support

+  An oesgx utility (this) could be use to determine thr SGX support on your target system.

+How to get started depending on the configuration of your target environmet.

 - How to install
 - How to build